Bob Rondeau: Career

 Turf Paradise, a horse racing track in Phoenix.

-Rondeau joined KOMO radio in Seattle as Sports Director in 1977, after passing on an offer from local competitor KIRO which was looking for a news reporter.
+Rondeau joined KOMO radio in Seattle as sports director in 1977, after passing on an offer from local competitor KIRO which was looking for a news reporter.
 The next year, KOMO acquired the broadcast rights for both Washington football and basketball games.
 Rondeau became an analyst for the Washington Huskies football broadcast in 1978, then play-by-play announcer in 1981.
 He later became announcer for the men's basketball team, holding that role for over 30 years.
-He also served as the play-by-play announcer for the original Seattle Sounders for two years beginning in 1979, despite having no familiarity with the sport of soccer.
+For four decades, he was known for bellowing "Touchdown Washington!" after every Husky touchdown.
+Earlier, he served as the play-by-play announcer for the original Seattle Sounders for two years beginning in 1979, despite having no familiarity with the sport of soccer.

 In April 2017, Rondeau announced his retirement effective at the end of the football season.
 Tony Castricone was named his successor.

 Awards

 Rondeau was named Washington State Sportscaster of the Year eleven times.
 In 2016 Rondeau was the recipient of the National Football Foundation's annual Chris Schenkel Award, in recognition of distinguished broadcasting careers in college football.
 He was inducted into the Husky Athletics Hall of Fame in 2016.
 King County proclaimed Roundeau's last home broadcast of the Apple Cup on November 25, 2017, as "Bob Rondeau Day."